-These are the artists who took part in the 2018 Art Yard Sale.
-We'll start listing artists for our 2019 event as soon as we have them.
+These are the latest artists taking part in the 2019 Art Yard Sale.

 Art + Believe